-The US and Thailand are last to kickoff the World Cup
+US and Thailand are last to kick off the World Cup

 GOLDEN BEAR PRIDE: Morgan played at California, leading the Golden Bears to the NCAA Tournament in each of her four seasons from 2007-10.
 Forward Miranda Nild, who went to Cal from 2015-18, has 12 goals in 17 appearances with Thailand.

-Morgan said she reached out and introduced herself on Monday, joking that it was important to make the first overture.
+Morgan said she introduced herself on Monday, joking that it was important to make the first overture.
 “I’m glad to have the edge on that,” she joked.

 Cal is also represented on New Zealand’s team.
 Betsy Hassett (2009-12) played with Morgan for two of her seasons.
 Daisy Cleverley, a junior midfielder for the Golden Bears, also is making her second World Cup appearance for the Ferns.